Lowcountry doctors weigh in on CDC’s updated masking guidelines

 CHARLESTON, S.C.
-(WCBD) – The Centers for Disease Control and Prevention (CDC) has updated its Covid-19 guidelines on mask recommendations, as health officials say hospitalization rates across the nation are going down.
+(WCBD) – The Centers for Disease Control and Prevention (CDC) has updated its Covid-19 guidelines on masking as health officials say hospitalization rates across the nation are going down.

 CDC officials say more than 200 million Americans are vaccinated and some level of virus immunity is widespread.
 Doctors here in the Lowcountry say they agree with the CDC’s recommendation as they have seen Covid-19 numbers on a steep decline.